 1968 The local and national funding for the building comes together, and all licences are granted.
 Construction starts.

-1972 Alvar Aalto’s Museum building is inaugurated.
+1972 Alvar Aalto’s Museum building is inaugurated by Her Majesty Queen Ingrid.
 In Lars Rostrup Bøyesen’s words, the Museum should be a place, where “people feel at home and to which they want to return.”
 The day after the opening, the Museum is flooded with 4,500 visitors and the turnstile breaks down.

 1995 The building is listed as a fully-fledged example of Alvar Aalto’s special interpretation of Modernism and the only building in Denmark to be designed by the Finnish architect.